roncterry/lab_env_tools/README.md

 **Intro**:

-This scripts create an archive of a specified directory..
-This should be run from the directory that contains the directory that you want to archive.
+This scripts create an archive of a specified directory or archives of a comma delimited list of soecified directories (one archive per directory in the list)..
+A file containing md5sums of the files corresponding to the archive will also be created.
+This should be run from the directory that contains the directories that you want to archive.

 **Usage**:
 ```
-create-archive.sh <directory_to_archive>  [<archive_format>]
+create-archive.sh <directory>[,<directory>,...] [<archive_format>]
 ```
 **Detailed Description**: